linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 02.04.2023 (announcement BeYou)
+- Exciting news! 🎉👀 BeYou version 3.8 is now available!
+Check out our latest patch notes on GitHub and experience the new and improved features. #BeYou #Update #GitHub

+### 02.04.2023 (announcement KitChat)
+- 🍴📲 Hungry for some updates?
+Kitchat version 3.8 is now available!
+We've added some awesome new features and fixed some bugs.
+Check out the patch notes on GitHub and let us know what you think! #Kitchat #Updates

+### 02.04.2023 (announcement BeYou)
 - https://github.com/linkspreed/BeYou/blob/main/changelog.md
 - The entire changelog is now available on Github.